Sitefinity/sitefinity-admin-app-extensions/README.md

 1. Navigate to *Administration* -> *Settings* -> *Advanced* -> *Authentication* -> *SecurityTokenService* -> *IdentityServer* -> *Clients* -> *sitefinity*.

 1. Under *Allowed cors origins*, click *Create new*.
 Enter the URL of the development server of the Admin App Extensibility SDK.
 The default value is **http://localhost:3000**.
+Test change

 1. Under **RedirectUris**, click the *Create new* button.
 Enter **http://localhost:3000/assets/auth/silent-renew.html**